Explore our research projects and initiatives.

 In response to Arizona’s unprecedented water challenges, the Narrative Storytelling Initiative at Arizona State University is engaging students in conversations about urgent water issues through a series of interlinked courses.

 Water Narratives and Societal Change is complemented by five courses offered within the Herberger Institute for Design and the Arts: Music, Nature and Sustainability, Art and Ecology, Introduction to Digital Sound, Introduction to Storytelling and a Narrative and Emerging Media portfolio course.

 These courses are consciously working across multiple storytelling modes, including audio, visual art, music, creative writing and more.
 Each course instructor has committed to a module or a unit and a water-focused class project as an outcome.

-Follow this link to read the entire story by Lacey Chaffee of AUS's School of Music, Dance and Theatre.
+Follow this link to read the entire article written by Erin Peters.